 But back to the photography:

-The image above is of our one model, Noreen, and was taken during the practical session where we played with on-camera flash.
+The image above is of our one model, Noreen, and was taken during the practical session at a photography workshop in Cork, Ireland, where we played with on-camera bounce flash.
 The challenge was to figure out how to give us light that emulates studio portrait lighting.
 By being very specific where and how we bounce our flash, we can get short lighting with our on-camera flash.

 The bounce flash technique hinges on the idea of bouncing my flash towards the area that I want my light to come from.
 I don’t think of my flash as being my light-source anymore.
 Rather, the wall or stuff that I bounce my flash off, now becomes a kind of softbox – a huge area giving me diffuse light.
 But since it comes from an off-camera direction, it is directional.
 Soft, directional light.

 But in “placing my light-source” to the side of my subject like that, I aim my flash slightly towards my subject.
 To remove the chance of direct flash on her, I flag it with the black foamie thing.
 That linked article will explain more clearly exactly how I go about getting this quality of light from my on-camera flash.

 Flagging my flash like that, is key here in getting directional light.
 Then it becomes a matter of directing my model so that the light comes in over her shoulder.